Info Agency Main Banner Content

 Volunteer eLearning Training Modules

 The following PDF modules are a part of the required training for all volunteers with the IDOC.
 Please review each one carefully.
-If you have any questions about any of the content, please contact the Community Involvement Coordinator at the facility where you would like to volunteer.
+If you have any questions about any of the content, please contact the Community Engagement Coordinator at the facility where you would like to volunteer.

 Please visit our FAQ section for more information related to volunteering with the Indiana Department of Correction.
-For additional information or to find out how you can help, please email our Community Engagement Office or contact the Community Involvement Coordinator at the facility where you would like to volunteer.
+For additional information or to find out how you can help, please email our Community Engagement Office or contact the Community Engagement Coordinator at the facility where you would like to volunteer.